dd9jn/rfc4880bis/crypto-refresh.md

 These are marked in {{pubkey-algos}} as "reserved for".

 The reserved public-key algorithms, Elliptic Curve (18), ECDSA (19), and X9.42 (21), do not have the necessary parameters, parameter order, or semantics defined.
+The same is currently true for reserved public-key algorithms AEDH (23) and AEDSA (24).

 Previous versions of OpenPGP permitted Elgamal {{ELGAMAL}} signatures with a public-key identifier of 20.
 These are no longer permitted.